teamglio/Bootbase/README.md

-Bootbase - Bootstrap base Theme for WordPress
+Bootstrap base Theme for WordPress
 =================